novoalab/m6ABasecaller_per_read_analysis/README.md

 Welcome to the m6ABasecaller Downstream analysis repo :)

 This repo contains the scripts for the downstream analysis of the [m6ABasecaller](https://github.com/novoalab/m6ABasecaller).
-We applied them to a neuronal differentiation system, for which we report the single-nucleotide and single-molecule predictions.
+These scripts can be used to obtain single-nucleotide and single-molecule predictions, both at **per-position** and **per-read** level.

 ## Table of contents
 - [General Description](#General-description)